steven0713/RyuSAK/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Did you used fitgirl repack to install Ryujinx** [Yes/no]
+**Did you use a fitgirl repack to install Ryujinx?**
+[Yes/no]

 **Screenshots**
 Add screenshots to help explain your problem.
-Even it seems to be irrelevant this can probably help
+Even if it seems irrelevant, it may help.

 **Desktop (please complete the following information):**
-- OS: [e.g. windows or linux]
+- OS: [e.g. Windows or Linux]
-- Version [e.g. 1.0.72]
+- Version [e.g. 1.0.0]

 **Additional context**
 Add any other context about the problem here.